bluekitchen/bluetooth-logger/totalphase-beagle-usb/README.md

 	./capture_bluetooth_usb.py

-It will output HCI traffic on the command line.
+It will capture HCI traffic and save it to hci_dump.pklg in the current directory.
 Press Control-C to stop capturing.

+## How to analyzer packet log

+The resulting file can be analyzed with Wireshark or the Apple's PacketLogger tool.

 ## Heuristic to avoid re-enumeration on start